The following is an exercise offered in all Transformative Solidarity workshops and programs.

 I also want to invite you to do your best to settle and find a comfortable position for your body, and for your being, make sure you have some water or a beverage you enjoy.

 In the Transformative Solidarity Model, the three phases: Awareness, Action, and Integration are our map.
 They help us determine where we are, where to go, and what to do once we get there.
-The Five Guiding Principles are what support and hold us in being where we are, getting to where we want to go, and determine how and if to do what we want to do once we get there.
+The Five Guiding Principles are what support and hold us in being where we are, getting to where we want to go, and determine what to do once we get there.

 Without the Five Guiding Principles I believe we will continue to stumble in repeated patterns and maintain these systems of privilege and oppression.